ProfRandom/WMB_OPub/Article_Library/Morphotics/Monon Morphotic Mapping.md

 Monons are **discrete, self-coherent bodies** — objects that maintain a distinct identity from their surroundings.
 They span an enormous continuum of masses and internal structures, from **synetically bound aggregates** (synomons) to **self-gravitating worlds** (duromons), **transitional fusors** (transomons), **full fusion stars** (fusomons), and **hypergravity objects** (peromons).

-**Mononics**, the study of mononic identity, organizes this continuum into **four superclasses**, each governed by distinct physical regimes:
+**Mononics**, the study of mononic identity, organizes this continuum into **five superclasses**, each governed by distinct physical regimes:
 1. **Synomons** — cohesion-dominated bodies
 2. **Duromons** — matter-regime, gravity-shaped bodies
 3. **Transomons** — transitional, hybrid bodies